Nervosys/Botnix/pkgs/development/haskell-modules/HACKING.md

     script.

-    You might want to do this if a user contributes a fix to `cabal2nix` that will immediately fix a Haskell package in Nixpkgs.
+    You might want to do this if a user contributes a fix to `cabal2nix` that will immediately fix a Haskell package in Botpkgs.
 First, merge in the PR to `cabal2nix`, then run `update-cabal2nix-upstable.sh`.
 Finally, run [`regenerate-hackage-packages.sh`](../../../maintainers/scripts/haskell/regenerate-hackage-packages.sh)
     to regenerate the Hackage package set with the updated version of `hackage2nix`.